keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 {{< embed path="/docs/assets/hpa/hpa.yaml" >}}

-As we can see in this example, we are now referring to the `KeptnMetric` we applied earlier, and tell HPA to scale up our application, until our target value of `5` for this metric is reached, or the number of replicas has reached a maximum of `10`.
+As we can see in this example, we are now referring to the `KeptnMetric` we applied earlier, and tell the HPA to scale up our application, until our target value of `5` for this metric is reached, or the number of replicas has reached a maximum of `10`.